 What's the ideal team size for strategic planning games?

 Most games work best with small teams of 4-8 people, though they can be scaled up by dividing larger groups into smaller teams.
+Group size is an important factor when selecting and adapting strategic planning games, as the right group size helps maximize engagement, communication, and overall effectiveness.
 This ensures everyone can participate actively and contribute meaningfully.

 How long should strategic planning game sessions last?